-Indicator Rent collected as percentage of total rent due in the reporting year.
-26 (i) The total amount of rent collected in the reporting year. (ii) The total amount of rent due to be collected in the reporting year (annual rent debit).
+Indicator 26 Rent collected as percentage of total rent due in the reporting year. (i) The total amount of rent collected in the reporting year. (ii) The total amount of rent due to be collected in the reporting year (annual rent debit).
 Definition Measures the total amount of rent collected over the financial year as a proportion of the total amount of rent due to be collected that financial year.
 Rent collected The total amount of rent collected over the year from both current and former tenants for the current and past years (this includes rent arrears collected) and housing costs received directly by the landlord.
 Reported to the nearest pound (£).
 Rent due to be collected The total annual charges levied by the landlord in respect of rent and service charges for occupied properties.
 Subject to the exclusions listed below.
 Pre-payment of rent Where a tenant makes a payment in the last rental period for the next financial year (i.e. payments made slightly in advance of a rent debit being raised).
 It is possible for a landlord to report over 100% collection.
-Inclusions/ exclusions Do not include: The value of any pre-payment of rent at year end - these should be treated as rent paid for future years and therefore excluded from the total amount of rent collected.
+Inclusions/ Do not include: exclusions lock-ups and garages sharing owners properties used for temporary homeless lets leased properties rent (including services charges) for periods when properties are empty subject to an insurance claim being raised because of fire or flood damage rent for properties where the keys are held by the Police to assist with their investigation rent for empty properties awaiting or undergoing major repairs/structural work during which period it would be unsafe for them to be occupied.
+N.B.
+Following completion of major repair work any subsequent void period occurring until the date of re-let should be counted as a void (i.e. any void period from the date of completion of major repair work to the start date of a new tenancy is to be included in reported rent lost through properties being empty and rental income lost)) rent lost due to reasonable time taken to clear the house following a tenant's death. properties held for decanting tenants and properties which are empty and subject of a Governing Body (Coulombile Committee (Council decision that they are not to Body/Sub-Committee/Council decision that they are not to be let because they are surplus to long-term requirements, or to be transferred, disposed of or demolished or reconfigured.
 Costs not directly part of the rent such as court costs as rent due or rent collected.
-Lock-ups and garage Sharing owners Properties used for temporary homeless lets Leased properties Rent due for periods when properties are empty for any reason.
 In the rent due The value of current and former tenant arrears brought forward from the previous year.
 Ensure to include: Service charges in the calculations.
-Housing costs paid directly to the landlord (i.e. housing benefit or universal credit) for the reporting year as 'rent collected' for the purposes of this indicator; and

-Pre-payments of rent from the previous reporting year SHR Calculation To calculate the indicator we will divide: (i) the total amount of rent collected in the reporting year.
+Housing costs paid directly to the landlord (i.e. housing benefit or universal credit) for the reporting year as 'rent collected' for the purposes of this indicator; and SHR Pre-payments of rent from the previous reporting year To calculate the indicator, we will divide: Calculation (i) the total amount of rent collected in the reporting year.
 By: (ii) the total amount of rent due to be collected in the reporting year.
 Multiply by 100.